SUMMARY OF THE CORPORATE RISK POLICIES

 — Implementing the mechanisms required for purchasing decisions to in any event ensure the achievement of balance between technical competence, quality, price and supplier qualifications as a key condition for the contribution of value.

-— Establishing supplier selection procedures that conform to standards of objectiveness, impartiality and equal opportunity, ensuring at all times the professionalism of employees as well as their loyalty to the Group and its shareholders regardless of their own or third-party interests.
+— Establishing supplier selection procedures that conform to standards of objectiveness, impartiality and equal opportunity, ensuring at all times the professionalism of its personnel as well as loyalty to the Group and its shareholders regardless of their own or third-party interests.

 — Promoting strict compliance by suppliers with contractual terms and conditions and with applicable law, placing special attention on respect for the environment and on the principles contained in the Policy on Respect for Human Rights, favourably assessing compliance with the provisions in the area of reconciliation and gender equality in the Equal Opportunity and Reconciliation Policy and requiring acceptance of the principles set out in the Code of Ethics specifically applicable to the suppliers of the Group.